sprintup/Whiteboard/README.md

 ##Update log
 * It tests with assertions through the log in screen and stops on the calendar.
 * I'm going to continue the process of inserting assertions for the steps I've already defined to test the tTSS score in the webDriver/driver.js file
+* Currently working on adding scenario for recording workout

 ### Overview
 An automated code test that logs into a website, finds elements and tests caluculated values.
 It runs cucumberjs with Node assertions and selenium web driver using Chrome.